 The Committee is asked to note any apologies for absence and substitutions received from Members.

-To confirm and sign as a correct record the minutes of the special meeting of the Committee held on 29 November 2018.
+To confirm and sign as a correct record, the minutes of the last meeting of the Committee, held on 28 March 2019.

-The Minutes of the special meeting of the Committee, held on 29 November 2018, were approved as a correct record and signed by the Chairman.
+The minutes of the previous meeting of the Committee, held on 28 March 2019, were approved as a correct record and signed by the Chairman.

 Declarations of Interest

 Councillors are invited to declare any Disclosable Pecuniary Interests or Personal Interest, and the nature of it, in relation to any item on the agenda.

 There were no declarations of interest made on this occasion.

 Questions on Notice pursuant to Council Procedure Rule 38

 Subject to providing two working days’ notice, a Member of the Committee may ask the Chairman of the Committee a question on any matter in relation to which the Council has powers or duties which affect the Tendring District and which falls within the terms of reference of the Committee.